hsinhaoyu/hhyu_site/content/posts/simpsons.md

 This is a little bit like my next-door neighbor, who seemed to be horrible at the piano because he makes mistake all the time.
 This was my impression until I discovered that he only tackles very difficult pieces, precisely because he is pretty good at the piano.

 So the kidney stone example turns out to have a clever explanation.
 But what's the take home message?
 Should we always divide the dataset into smaller subsets?
 If that's true, how can we possibly implement this advise, particularly with high-dimensional datasets?
-Maybe we could look for indicative characteristics in the dataset, to alert us when the Simpson's Paradox might be a concer?
+Maybe we could look for indicative characteristics in the dataset, to alert us when the Simpson's Paradox might be a concern?

 ### The original Simpson's Paradox
 I always felt that most of the non-specialist discussions on the Simpson's Paradox are missing something.
 Luckily, Hernán _et al_.
 (2011) explains how the main message of E. H. Simpson's  [original 1951 paper](https://rss.onlinelibrary.wiley.com/doi/10.1111/j.2517-6161.1951.tb00088.x) has become obscured by subsequent commentaries and expositions.
 This is because the technical part of the paper seems pretty esoteric by our modern perspective [1].
 But let us ignore that and focus on the big picture.